DataDog/documentation/content/en/tracing/guide/tutorial-enable-python-host.md

 ## Install Datadog tracing

-Next, install the tracing library by using Poetry or pip (minimum version 18).
+Next, install the APM SDK by using Poetry or pip (minimum version 18).
 From your `apm-tutorial-python` directory, run:

 {{< tabs >}}
 {{% tab "Poetry" %}}